What Is The Number One Cause Of Truck Accidents?

 A speeding dump truck, for instance, causes extensive damage in a crash, especially to smaller, lighter cars.
 High speeds, combined with the truck’s large size and weight, build up enough force to cause catastrophic injuries and fatalities during collisions.

-Reckless & Aggressive Driving
+Reckless Driving

-Both commercial and non-commercial drivers frequently exhibit reckless and aggressive driving behaviors.
+Both commercial and non-commercial drivers frequently exhibit reckless driving behaviors.
 They might violate traffic laws, run red lights, weave through traffic, fail to yield the right-of-way, and change lanes without using turn signals.
 These actions create dangerous situations that put other road users at risk.

 Tailgating, for example, is especially dangerous when a large vehicle, such as an Amazon truck, is involved.
 These trucks have a longer stopping distance than passenger vehicles — 196 feet compared to the average of 133 feet (when traveling at 55 mph in ideal conditions).
 When a truck driver follows too closely, they might not be able to brake in time, causing them to rear-end the vehicle in front.

 Drivers must maintain a safe following distance at all times.
 A general rule of thumb is maintaining at least one second of distance for every 10 feet of vehicle length below 40 mph.
-For example, a 70-foot tractor-trailer should maintain a seven-second distance behind the leading car.
+For example, a 70-foot tractor-trailer should maintain a seven-second distance behind the front car.

 Fatigued Driving